-Students under the age of 18 at the time classes begin must meet with the Vice President of Academic Affairs or the Vice President for Student Affairs/Dean of Students prior to acceptance.
+Students under the age of 18 at the time classes begin must meet with the Vice President of Student Affairs, prior to acceptance.
 In addition, the student will be required to meet with an academic advisor each semester while enrolled in classes at NCMC until the age of 18.
 Students submitting a housing agreement must meet with the Vice President of Student Affairs prior to placement in college housing.
 Parent(s) or legal guardian must be in attendance unless the student is an emancipated minor.
 Courses may be conducted with adult content and will not be adjusted for underage students.